-I wasn’t all that happy with those as I had to do a fair amount of editing to get them to an acceptable standard.
+I wasn’t all that happy with those as, predictably, I had to do a fair amount of editing to get them to an acceptable standard.

 Not So ‘Elite’ at iWriter

-After requesting some more jobs and rejecting them quickly due to appalling writing, I quickly learnt that an ‘Elite’ writer at iWriter is more likely than not to offer me substandard work – apparently the vast majority of iWriter’s ‘writers’ hail from Africa, India and Pakistan, and are no more ‘Elite Writers’ than I’m an Elite Brain Surgeon!
-How they got the idea that they could make a living writing online is a baffling mystery to me.
+After requesting some more jobs and rejecting them quickly due to appalling writing, I quickly learnt that an ‘Elite’ writer at iWriter is more likely than not to offer me substandard work.

-This was something I was to encounter frequently, so no doubt a lot of the badly written articles on websites are being posted by people who think they’ve found a great writer with fluent English.
+This was something I was to encounter frequently, so no doubt a lot of the poorly written articles on websites are being posted by bloggers who think they’ve found an educated writer with fluent English skills.

 The next article (on cargo-carrying drones) was acceptable, though I had to spend about ten minutes editing it before I was happy.